U.S. and ASEAN Leaders Unite to Accelerate AI Investment and Innovation Across Southeast Asia

 Opening remarks were delivered by Ilya Bourtman, Head of International Government Affairs at Google, and H.E.
 Nguyen Quoc Dzung, Ambassador of Vietnam to the United States, followed by a keynote from H.E.
 Tan Sri Muhammad Sharul Ikram Yaakob, Ambassador of Malaysia.
 In a fireside chat moderated by Sanjay Puri, Founder and Chairman of Knowledge Networks, Congressman Jay Obernolte, Co-Chair of the U.S. House AI Task Force, highlighted the importance of cross-border collaboration and trust in emerging technologies.

-Panels throughout the day explored how to strengthen AI infrastructure, accelerate digital inclusion, and build resilient semiconductor supply chains to support long-term regional growth.
+Panels throughout the day explored how to strengthen AI infrastructure, accelerate investment and cooperation between the US and ASEAN countries, and shape regulatory approaches to AI in a way that balances innovation and safety while supporting long-term regional growth.

 “The US–ASEAN AI Cooperation Forum underscored that AI is more than a technology—it’s an engine for inclusive prosperity,” said Sanjay Puri, President of Knowledge Networks.
 “By linking American innovation with ASEAN’s dynamic markets, we can turn AI into a shared growth story that improves lives and expands opportunity across the Indo-Pacific.”